gsarig/obsidian-varinote/README.md

 ## How to install

 1. Downlaod `main.js`, `styles.css`, `manifest.json` files from the latest release page.
-2. Creane new folder inside `VaultFolder/.obsidian/plugins/` named  `obsidian-varinote` .
+2. Create new folder inside `VaultFolder/.obsidian/plugins/` named  `obsidian-varinote` .
 If plugins folder doesn't exist, then create it manually.
 3. Move downloaded files into `/obsidian-varinote` folder.
 4. Enable the plugin in ObsidianMD.